 For simple teeth extractions in our Dallas-Fort Worth-Irving office, we use oral sedation to calm and relax our patients, and local anesthetic to completely numb the area so that it is as comfortable as possible..

 For wisdom teeth extraction, we use IV sedation so that our patients are totally “asleep” for the procedure.

 Replacement Options Following Teeth Extractions

-There are lots of options for replacing a missing tooth or group of teeth, and Dr. Seznik always takes the time to review with her patients the costs, advantages and disadvantages of each to determine what is best for the individual.
+There are lots of options for replacing a missing tooth or group of teeth, and our team alway take the time to review with her patients the costs, advantages and disadvantages of each to determine what is best for the individual.
 Options include:

 - Dental implants